Proud Canadian Company

 Check more rates

-• Make Lump-Sum Payments: This is a one-time payment made toward the principal portion of the mortgage.
+• Lump-Sum Payments: A one-time payment toward the principal balance of the mortgage.
 These payments can be made at any point during the term, but most lenders set annual limits (often 10% to 20% of the original principal each year) to avoid penalties.

-• Increase Your Regular Payments: Increasing your regular mortgage payment, even a small amount, can reduce the overall interest owed.
+• Increase Regular Payments: Even a small increase in your regular mortgage payment can reduce the overall interest owed.
 However, you must ensure the increase in your payments doesn’t exceed your lender’s annual limits.
-For example, your monthly mortgage payments are $1,500, and you decide to increase your payment to $1,700.
+For example, your monthly mortgage payment is $1,500, and you decide to increase it to $1,700.

-• Rounding Up Regular Payments: Rounding up your payments works the same way as increasing them.
+• Rounding or Doubling Up Regular Payments: Rounding or doubling up your payments works the same way as increasing them.
 For example, instead of paying $1,576 a month toward your mortgage, you may round up the payment to $1,600.
 While rounding up may only increase your payments by a small amount, the rounded portion goes directly toward the principal, helping you save on interest and pay off your mortgage faster.
+Some lenders will also offer the option of doubling up your payments; your mortgage payment frequency stays the same, but your payment simply doubles.

 What Are Mortgage Prepayment Penalties?